hnuti-brontosaurus/bis-frontend/docs/testing.md

    If other app is running on port 3000, you'll have to stop it first
 1. `yarn cypress open`
 1. Select e2e tests from the available options
-1. Select Chrome/Chromium for browser
+1. Select your preferred browser
-   Firefox doesn't currently work for testing because some crypto methods are disabled in cypress
+1. Select a test file to run from list

 ### Automatic